top of page

 Search

-The Economic & Environmental Case for Saving Antique Single Glazed Windows, Reducing Energy Costs & Providing Thermal Comfort
+The Economic & Environmental Case for Saving Antique Single Glazed Windows, Heated Glass for Condensation Control - (Updated July 29, 2024)

 109 Prince Street NYC, built in 1882, restored in 1994 - Awarded.
 Landmark Certificate of Merit

-With over 500 historic window restoration and replication projects to our credit including 109 Prince Street, we have developed solutions. to preserve real historic windows.
-IQRG technology, frameless or framed, operable or fixed solutions are available for interior applications which will outperform any and every other modern window..
+With over 500 major historic window restoration and replication projects, including 109 Prince Street, we have developed solutions to preserve real historic windows.
+Our IQRG technology offers frameless or framed, operable or fixed solutions for interior applications that outperform modern windows.
+IQ Radiant Electrified Glass provides superior thermal comfort, energy efficiency, and condensation control.

 bottom of page